CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 local_priority[index] = 0;
 ```

-Here, we decrease the priority of all elements in the span that have a higher original priority than the cache block being accessed.
+Here, we decrease the priority (increment the value) of all elements in the span that have a higher original priority (lower value) than the cache block being accessed.
 Then, we set the accessed block to have the highest priority (`0`).

 Finally, we return if the access was a hit/miss, and if the access caused a dirty writeback: